 As Roger (Carson) Christie said, “There is an urgent need to preserve the land on this very precious island, before it becomes overdeveloped.
 Please save “Ruth’s House” now while you can, because if it is sold to a private buyer it is gone, forever.”

 To the residents and visitors of the Boothbay Region, Southport Island stands out as a town where unique landmarks and treasured spaces have fairly well weathered the changing times.
-This rural island community has a quaintness, a sense of being as a place where time has stood still and where people can share memories from their childhood still able to stand on the same spot where those memories were first created.
+This rural island community has a quaintness, a sense of being as a place where time has stood still and where people can share memories from their childhood past … while standing on that the same spot where those memories were first created.

-Southport Island is a place that we hold dear to our hearts … your support of the grassroots initiative to purchase the Ruth Gardner Property is needed and gratefully appreciated.
+Southport Island is a place that we hold dear to our hearts … your support of the grassroots initiative to purchase the Ruth Gardner Property will be gratefully appreciated.
 Working together we will “Make Ruth’s House Happen”.
-The need for your support is URGENT and the timing is NOW!
 What we make possible today will be here for the generations to follow.

-Please support Land for Southport’s Future’s initiative to purchase and protect our forests and our shoreline, to maintain public access and use of coastal land forever.
+Your support will help to purchase and protect our forests and our shoreline, to maintain public access and use of coastal land forever.
 Your gift is urgently needed and will be gratefully appreciated.

 Working together, our gifts will:

 • Create a common space for community engagement